 When the wooden sign of Delhi’s first 24×7 chemist shop was suddenly covered with a flex sign in late 2017.

-As part of the activities happening at Lab59, Pooja led a type walk around the famed Pichola Ghats of Udaipur.
-Along with the walk participants, she identified noteworthy signs in the neighbourhood with an eye on understanding regional variations in Devanagari letterforms.
+As part of the activities happening at Lab59 organised by Ajaibghar, Pooja led a type walk around the famed Pichola Ghats of Udaipur.
+Along with the walk participants, she identified noteworthy signs in the neighbourhood with an eye on understanding regional variations in Devanagari letterforms, and pinpointing sign painters who were responsible for striking visual styles and forming the typographic landscape around the lake.

 Exhibitions